ethxnwzng/CMSI3801/exercises/hw3.md

 5. What are the major arguments put forward in the article The String Type is Broken?

+Strings are not actually stored as text like many people (including myself) think them to be.
+It is stored as code points...which can cause issues when doing opperations on the string.
+The article mentions how noël does not get reversed correctly.
+The author goes onto talk about how stings also can be misleading if they have accents because the length can be longer than expected.
+These two go with the bigger point that: string implementations fail to represent and manipulate text in ways that match human expectations or linguistic correctness.
+The author also talks about how baffle does not uppercase correctly because ffl is a single code point.
+The author argues that this false sense of reliability makes string types dangerous, since people assume they work intuitively when they don’t or can be misleading.

 6. Can you give a type to (λx. (x x))(λx. (x x)) If so, what is it?
 If not, why not?
 No, we cannot give this a type because its a self application or omega combinator which a problem with systems types.
 This is a circular type problem so its like A = A -> B which is not possible.